 A: Your first step is to report your injury and accident to your employer.
 They must keep a record of what happened and take a statement from you.
 During this time, they will also give you information about filing for workers’ compensation insurance payments.
 Ask them any initial questions you have, then hire an attorney to help with the rest.
 Do not contact the insurance company until you have a lawyer on retainer to represent you.

 A: The maximum length of workers’ compensation pay that you can receive in North Carolina is 500 weeks.
 Many people do not need the payments for this long because the length of the payments depends upon the severity of your injury and the necessity of ongoing care.
 If you need more support, there are state programs for disability insurance that may help you pay your bills and remain financially stable while you recover.

 A: Workers’ compensation works similarly to most other insurance types.
 Just as with an auto accident claim, an insurance adjuster must assess your unique situation to ensure that you are eligible for a settlement.
 If you are, you should receive your settlement within 4 to 8 weeks of your accident.
 This money should cover medical bills, and you may also be eligible for income benefits if you cannot work because of the injury.

-If you are going through the workers’ compensation process in North Carolina, you need an attorney who can help you navigate the process, protect you from the insurance companies’ predatory tactics, and ensure that you get the support that you need.
+If you are going through the workers’ compensation process in North Carolina, you need a Charlotte work comp lawyer who can help you navigate the process, protect you from the insurance companies’ predatory tactics, and ensure that you get the support that you need.
 If you have ongoing medical problems that prevent you from working, we can help you determine which state programs may be able to help you.
 In all scenarios, it is best to have an attorney on your side.

 For more information, contact Ayers, Whitlow & Dressler online today.